adam-cowley/twitch-project/docs/02-dynamic-configuration.md

 Because the config is now coming from another service rather than static variables, we'll also need to tweak the constructor.

-For this, we'll create a new static `forRootAsync` method on the `AppModule`.
+For this, we'll create a new static `forRootAsync` method on the `Neo4jModule`.
 This will take a single argument, an object, which will be used to pass a dynamic provider that will use the `useFactory` option to get the environment variables from the `ConfigService` and register it as `NEO4J_CONFIG` ready to be injected.

 This a bit of a hack but it seems to work.